BChan-0/GenshinGachaData/README.md

 Created for HSYLC with public data.

 A small pipeline that gathers Genshin Impact gacha (wish) data into CSVs and a sqlite database.
-There are **two separate datasets**, because they come from two fundamentally different kinds of source:
+There are two separate datasets because they come from two different kinds of sources:

 | Dataset | Granularity | Source | Output |
 |---|---|---|---|
 | **Individual** | one row per pull | UIGF wish-history exports | `csv/pulls.csv` |
 | **Aggregated** | community-wide totals | paimon.moe | `csv/aggregate/*.csv` |

-> **Why two sources?** paimon.moe only publishes *aggregate* statistics — e.g.
+> **Why two sources?** paimon.moe only publishes aggregate statistics.
-> "this character was pulled N times across all ~3.4M tracked users."
 It has no
 > per-pull rows, timestamps, or per-pull pity.
 So the individual columns
-> (date, time, region, result, rarity, pity, banner) **cannot** come from
+> (date, time, region, result, rarity, pity, banner) cannot come from
-> paimon.moe — they come from individual players' UIGF exports.
+> paimon.moe.

 ## Setup